priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 7:   2492.
 Minimum Score of a Path Between Two Cities
 ## Day 7: 589.
 N-ary Tree Preorder Traversal
 ## Day 8: 1319.
 Number of Operations to Make Network Connected
+## Day 9: 1466.
+Reorder Routes to Make All Paths Lead to the City Zero